LA Galaxy roar back for 2-2 draw with LAFC in rivalry series

 Ibrahimovic didn't score in the rematch despite playing the entire game and looking dangerous up front.
 Instead, LAFC showed off its impressive poise for a first-year club by jumping to an early lead - and the veteran Galaxy showed their impressive capacity for comebacks.

+The heralded Horta, who arrived in Los Angeles from Portugal last month, came on as a second-half substitute shortly after Diomande hit the post in the 76th minute.
+Horta hit the Galaxy's post with a shot moments after his dismal turnover, but neither team could break the draw in the frantic final minutes.

+"Andre Horta is going to be a very, very good player for us," Bradley said.
+"I feel bad for him, but he's young.
+He's been waiting a long time to get his chance, but obviously it's a very bad decision for him to play the ball that far back."

-LAFC (10-5-6) remained unbeaten at Banc of California Stadium, and the Galaxy extended their unbeaten run to eight games.
+LAFC (10-5-6) still remained unbeaten at Banc of California Stadium, while the Galaxy extended their unbeaten run to eight games.

-Vela scored his eighth MLS goal on a header in the seventh minute, and Nguyen added his first goal for LAFC on a sneaky free kick later in the first half.
+Vela scored on a header in the seventh minute, and Nguyen added his first goal for LAFC on a sneaky free kick later in the first half.
+Vela wasn't feeling happy about his eighth MLS goal afterward.

+"If the game was 5 minutes longer, we would have lost for sure," the Mexican World Cup standout said.

-Although this rivalry has only a few months of history, these franchises' relationship has already acquired a distinct flavor and a palpable edge.
+Even before the thrilling final result, both teams' supporters demonstrated that this rivalry has already acquired a distinct flavor and a palpable edge.
 Fans of both teams arrived at the downtown stadium long before game time while wearing team colors and singing loudly, albeit with few apparent conflicts.

 The North End supporters' section was in full voice 90 minutes before kickoff, and the 22,000-seat stadium was packed at game time with fans who overcame the rivalry's namesake LA traffic.